moutazmousa/moutazmousa/README.md

 I'm a Non-graduate mechatronics engineer studying in EAE&AT.

-- 💼 &nbsp; Working as an Embedded Software Engineer at Valeo Egypt.
+- 🌱 &nbsp; Learning more about Microcontrollers , Embedded Sofware.
-- 🌱 &nbsp; Learning more about Microcontrollers , Embedded Sofware , Embedded Linux and AUTOSAR.
+- 💼 &nbsp; Passionate about the automotive industry.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/moutaz-mousa-264327246) [Gmail](https://www.moutazmousa6.me@gmail.com)

 <h3>  &nbsp;🛠️ Languages and Tools:</h3>